Rekoiru/hachimi-site/docs/hachimi/getting-started-other.md

 ## Windows
 ::: danger
 Playing on Global after 2025/11/11?
-Follow the [Japanese guide](getting-started-jp.md) instead, pointing the installer at the global install location, and skipping the first time setup!
+Follow the [Japanese guide](getting-started-jp.md) instead, pointing the installer at the global install location (make sure to select Steam version)!
 Only follow this section if your game version hasn't updated yet.
 :::